-I was appalled to hear the story of an obviously bitter ex-husband and father of two, who created a blog called “ThePsychExWife.com”.
-This gentleman (and I use the term lightly) characterized his musings as “the true account of a marriage, divorce and subsequent (child) custody fight between a loving man, his terroristic ex-wife who we suspect suffers from Borderline Personality Disorder.”
+I was appalled to hear the story of an obviously bitter ex-husband and father of two, who created a blog called, The Psycho Ex-Wife (which could be viewed several years ago at www.ThePsychExWife.com).
+This gentleman (and I use the term lightly) characterized his musings as “the true account of a marriage, divorce and subsequent child custody fight between a loving man, his terroristic ex-wife who we suspect suffers from Borderline Personality Disorder.”

 At a recent court hearing in the couple’s ongoing and highly contentious child custody case, the judge ordered that the website be taken down and for the father to stop bad mouthing the mother in public.
 Yet, the judge left the existing shared custody arrangement in place.
 Quite an interesting ruling, to say the least.

 Can’t we all hear our parents saying “If your friends jumped off a cliff, would you do it too?”!
 That same principle applies here.
 Simply because ex-husband has the constitutional right to freedom of speech, which includes bad mouthing his ex-wife, it doesn’t mean he should.
 In all child custody cases, the main focus must be on the best interests of the children.
-Ex-wife has publicly stated that her ten and twelve year old sons know of the blog and have asked their father to stop writing it.
+The ex-wife has publicly stated that her ten and twelve year old sons know of the blog and have asked their father to stop writing it.
 I don’t know of any family law judge, commissioner or child custody evaluator who would look favorably upon such a blog.
 In fact, in my experience, many judges might alter custody arrangements given such behavior.
-Ex-husband can say what he wishes, but he must also accept the consequences.
+The ex-husband can say what he wishes, but he must also accept the consequences.

 One parent publicly bashing the other is simply not in the best interests of the children.
 Period.
 Even if the allegations are true.
 Yes, even if.